industrial samples for bio-based carbon-14 analysis

 01 - Analysis of your challenges

-We take the time to understand your product, your objectives (marketing, compliance, traceability) and the standards requirements to which you are subject.
+We take the time to understand your product, your objectives (marketing, compliance, traceability), and the regulatory requirements you must meet in order to advise you on the best analytical approach.

 02 - Sampling protocol